GRCDEV/ArduSim/help/deployment.md

 This service allows us to execute the application and, at the same time, shows and stores the standard output in a file.
 It waits the network to be configured and runs ArduSim with the protocol *UAVPROTOCOL*, and with a maximum speed of 2.5 m/s for the multicopter.

-To store the output of ArduSim to a file, we also need to specify th target file to the system log service.
+To store the output of ArduSim to a file, we also need to specify the target file to the system log service.
 Create the file */etc/rsyslog.d/ardusim.conf* with the following content:

     if $programname == 'ardusim' then /home/pi/Desktop/ArduSim.log
     if $programname == 'ardusim' then ~